tenjin/tenjin-android-sdk/README.md

    }
 }
 ```
-Once code implemented, send a test transaction to our backend to verify purchase events are coming in.
-Add your `advertising_id` or `IDFA/GAID` to the list of test devices.
-You can find this under Support -> <a href="https://www.tenjin.io/dashboard/debug_app_users">Test Devices</a>.
-Go to the <a href="https://www.tenjin.io/dashboard/sdk_diagnostics">SDK Live page</a> and send a test transaction from your app.
-You should see a live event come in showing the verified purchase event:
+You can verify if the IAP validation is working through our <a href="https://www.tenjin.io/dashboard/sdk_diagnostics">Live Test Device Data Tool</a>.
+You should see a live event come in:
 ![](https://s3.amazonaws.com/tenjin-instructions/sdk_live_purchase_events.png)

 2. Pass the transaction manually (usually this is necessary if purchases are not handled by Google Play)
 To send `transaction` events, you must provide the `productId`, `currencyCode`, `quantity`, and `unitPrice` of the user's transaction following method signature below: